Innoactive/ansible-innoactive-portal-role/README.md

 Allows to explicitly define the oauth client secret to be used by the portal to communicate with the Hub.
 If not defined, an oauth client will automatically be retrieved.

+    customization_extra_environment_variables: {}

+Optional mapping of additional environment variables to be passed on to the Hub (e.g. to unlock hidden features).

 ### Mail Setup

 In order to send mails, SMTP needs to be set up